brycewray/hugo-site/content/posts/2019/09/back-with-hugo.md

 [^learnHugo]: Also: as I took a fresh look at Hugo's docs upon deciding to return, I have found out there's a lot more under its hood than I knew, and I will spend time getting better acquainted with it.
 While it won't be the exact kind of new knowledge I'd originally planned to seek, it will be challenging---and that definitely **was** a prerequisite.

-However, brycewray.com is back on, and will remain on, Hugo.
+However, this site is back on, and will remain on, Hugo.
 You have every right not to believe that, but you can.

 Since I used to spend a lot a time on [Slashdot](https://slashdot.org), I'll offer a car analogy.